a-r-r-o-w/cogvideox-factory/README.md

 ## Prepare Dataset and Training

 Before starting the training, please check whether the dataset has been prepared according to the [dataset specifications](assets/dataset.md).
 We provide training scripts suitable for text-to-video and image-to-video generation, compatible with the [CogVideoX model family](https://huggingface.co/collections/THUDM/cogvideo-66c08e62f1685a3ade464cce).
 Training can be started using the `train*.sh` scripts, depending on the task you want to train.
 Let's take LoRA fine-tuning for text-to-video as an example.
-We provide training script for both text-to-video and image-to-video generation which are compatible with the [CogVideoX family of models](https://huggingface.co/collections/THUDM/cogvideo-66c08e62f1685a3ade464cce).
-Training can be launched with one of the `train*.sh` scripts based on the task you'd like to train.
-Let's take text-to-video LoRA finetuning as an example.

 - Configure environment variables according as per your choice: